fventuri/gr-sdrplay3/WINDOWS.md

 - In the start menu click on GNU Radio -> GNU Radio Companion
 - select File -> Open and open a GRC flowgraph (file with the '.grc' extension) in the examples folder `%CONDA_PREFIX%\Library\share\gr-sdrplay3\examples`
-- make sure it compiles to Python and it runs without errors
+- make sure it compiles to Python and runs without errors

 ## Troubleshooting